AmarisAI/incubator-superset/README.md

 * Snowflake
 * Redshift
-* **more!** look for the availability of a SQLAlchemy dialect for your database to find out whether it will work with Superset
+* **more!** look for the availability of a SQLAlchemy dialect for your database to find out whether it will work with Amarisset

 Druid!
 ------

-On top of having the ability to query your relational databases, Superset ships with deep integration with Druid (a real time distributed column-store).
+On top of having the ability to query your relational databases, Amarisset ships with deep integration with Druid (a real time distributed column-store).
 When querying Druid,
-Superset can query humongous amounts of data on top of real time dataset.
+Amarisset can query humongous amounts of data on top of real time dataset.
-Note that Superset does not require Druid in any way to function, it's simply another database backend that it can query.
+Note that Amarisset does not require Druid in any way to function, it's simply another database backend that it can query.

 Here's a description of Druid from the http://druid.io website: